 Recycling and end-of-life reuse technologies is an oft-mentioned topic.
 In an era of limited raw materials and more expensive materials, recycling all the components used for turbines and blades will help to take sustainability to the next level.

-The role of the voice of society, which is increasingly vocal about the ‘pollution’ of the landscape by windmills, is not forgotten.
+The role of the voice of society, which is increasingly vocal about the ‘pollution’ of the landscape by wind turbines, is not forgotten.
 This issue is not just about onshore energy, but offshore.
 How to talk to the local community and authorities?
-Offshore windmill development requires skilful negotiation with other marine users – maybe it’s time to sit down at the table?
+Offshore wind turbines development requires skilful negotiation with other marine users – maybe it’s time to sit down at the table?

 Hybrid projects and energy islands – the future of wind energy

-The widespread development of windmills is increasing the need for countries to cooperate in the development of interconnections between windmills and the energy systems of several countries.
+The widespread development of wind turbines is increasing the need for countries to cooperate in the development of interconnections between wind turbines and the energy systems of several countries.
 This will increase project efficiency and accelerate decarbonisation.
 Already today, the co-operations that are forming are giving another gear to the development of the industry.
 Hybrid projects will connect the North Sea and Baltic Sea countries into one grid.
 The question is how to do it?
 Who will bear the investment costs, will joint auctions be organised, what about regulations?
 Many questions still remain unanswered.

 Energy islands are an innovation that the whole of Europe, especially Denmark, is waiting for.
 Will they also appear in other countries?
 For now, the industry is keeping a close eye on Denmark, which is consistently proceeding with projects.